 This is the third post in a four-part blog series dedicated to informing four key decisions a business is typically faced with in its IoT connectivity journey.
-You can find the previous post in this series here.
+The second post in this series outline how to choose the right connectivity provider for your business.

 In order to effectively and efficiently monitor, control and optimize your business’ IoT network, you need the right tools and resources.
 IoT networks take on complex dimensions where multiple devices in different locations – for example, sensors – are intricately linked.
 Connecting the devices is one thing but monitoring and controlling the IoT connectivity of each individual device in real-time is another thing entirely.